weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm-compose.md

 ## Next Steps

-You can deploy a cluster to the public cloud by setting the `DOCKER_MACHINE_DRIVER` and also by specifying a few provider-specific environment variables prior to running `./1-machine-create.sh`.
-But before you do so, make sure to [remove the VirtualBox VMs first](#cleanup).
+You can deploy a cluster to the public cloud by setting the `DOCKER_MACHINE_DRIVER` variable and also by specifying the required provider-specific environment variables before running the `./1-machine-create.sh` shell script.
+But before you do so, make sure that you [remove the VirtualBox VMs first](#cleanup).

-For example, with Microsoft Azure set the following:
+For example, if you are using Microsoft Azure, then set the following:

     export DOCKER_MACHINE_DRIVER="azure"
     export AZURE_SUBSCRIPTION_CERT="/path/to/mycert.pem"
     export AZURE_SUBSCRIPTION_ID="MySubscriptionID"

-Or Google Compute Engine:
+Or for Google Compute Engine:

     export DOCKER_MACHINE_DRIVER="google"
     export GOOGLE_PROJECT="my-awesome-project-1"
     export GOOGLE_AUTH_TOKEN="MyAuthToken"

-  >>Note that this guide is open-source, and if you would like to expand this guide to cover other clould providers in detail, please feel free to submit a pull-request to our [guides repository](https://github.com/weaveworks/guides).
+>Note that this guide is open-source, and if you would like to expand this guide to cover other clould providers in detail, please feel free to submit a pull-request to our [guides repository](https://github.com/weaveworks/guides).